rana0286/ecommerce-product-listing/README.md

 - sass lint issue 0
 - eslint issue 0 (On cuurrent config of eslint)
 - Components unit test coverage is 95%
+- pre commit hooks (using husky) to run linting and unit test cases

 ## Further Improvements
 - Handle errors and exceptions from single place